-During completion of the Lively/Walden Wastewater System Schedule ‘C’ Class EA, JLR recommended upgrades to the Jacob Lift Station, which is a critical part of the communal sewage system, as it conveys nearly all of the flows generated within the community to the Walden WWTP.
+During completion of the Lively/Walden Wastewater System Schedule ‘C’ Class Environmental Assessment (EA), we recommended upgrades to the Jacob Lift Station, which is a critical part of the communal sewage system, as it conveys nearly all of the flows generated within the community to the Walden wastewater treatment plant.